ChatrixOne/chatrix.one/docs/index.en.md

     ---

     **Gajim** - a full-fledged desktop communication client.
 It is actively being developed.
-It supports all new technologies offered by the XMPP protocol.[^1]
+It supports all new technologies offered by the XMPP protocol.

     [:material-download: Download](https://gajim.org/download/)